Syriac Orthodox Church: Early history

 The church claims apostolic succession through the pre-Chalcedonian Patriarchate of Antioch to the early Christian communities from Jerusalem led by Saint Barnabas and Saint Paul in Antioch, during the Apostolic era, as described in the Acts of the Apostles; "The disciples were first called Christians in Antioch".
 Saint Peter was selected by Jesus Christ and is venerated as the first bishop of Antioch in c.
 37 AD after the Incident at Antioch.

 Saint Evodius was the second bishop of Antioch until 66 AD and was succeeded by Saint Ignatius of Antioch.
 The earliest recorded use of the term "Christianity" (Χριστιανισμός) was by Ignatius of Antioch, in around 100 AD.
 In A.D 169, Theophilus of Antioch wrote three apologetic tracts to Autolycus.
-Patriarch Babylas of Antioch was considered the first saint recorded as having had his remains moved or "translated" for religious purposes, a practice that was to become extremely common in later centuries.
-Eustathius of Antioch joined Athanasius of Alexandria in opposing the followers of the condemned doctrine of Arius (Arian controversy) at the First Council of Nicaea.
-During the time of Meletius of Antioch the church split due to his being deposed for Homoiousian leanings which became known as the Meletian Schism and saw several groups and several claimants to the See of Antioch.
+Patriarch Babylas of Antioch was considered the first saint recorded as having had his remains moved (or "translated") for religious purposes, a practice that was to become extremely common in later centuries.
+Eustathius of Antioch joined Athanasius of Alexandria in opposing the followers of the condemned doctrine of Arius during the Arian controversy at the First Council of Nicaea.
+During the time of Meletius of Antioch, the church split due to his being deposed for Homoiousian leanings which became known as the Meletian Schism, and saw several groups and claimants to the See of Antioch.